Using Retail Analytics & Top Retail Metrics to Drive Sales

 - Streamlining checkout: Shoppers abandon carts when there are too many steps to take—or too much information to type—during checkout.
 Make it easier for customers to complete a sale by offering guest checkout and easy payment options like Apple Pay and PayPal.

-- Having an agreeable return policy: Some shoppers abandon their cart if they are not sure what the return policy is, or if they’re worried they won’t be able to return the item at all.
+- Having an agreeable return policy: Some shoppers abandon their cart if they are not sure what the return policy is or if they’re worried they won’t be able to return the item at all.
 By clearly posting a consumer-friendly return policy, you’ll set these shoppers at ease.
 Learn more about managing retail returns.

 In action: Patrick Crane, CEO of Love Sew tracks shopping cart abandonment rate to spot any issues in the checkout process.
 Additionally, he uses this metric to assess the effectiveness of retargeting efforts such as his abandoned cart emails.
-Learn more about shopping cart abandonment statistics and prevention tips.

 For example, if you bought 100 copies of a specific book to sell in your store and after one month 40 of those books had sold, your sell-through rate would be 40%.

-E.g., (40 books / 100 books) x 100 = 40% book sell through rate
+(40 books / 100 books) x 100 = 40% book sell-through rate

 Retailers can use STR data to determine the popularity of certain products or the success of a new product launch.
 This enables online, brick-and-mortar, and multichannel businesses to increase sales by: